LuisR-jpg/Artificial-Intelligence---UP/Courses and Miscellaneous/Research/MechanismBalancing.md

 - Exploration

-  - [ ] Use a metaheuristic or evolutionary algorithm and then improve the solution with gradient descent
+  - [x] Use a metaheuristic or evolutionary algorithm and then improve the solution with gradient descent

   - [ ] Use a framework to try and solve the problem.
 [PYMOO](https://pymoo.org/)

   - Math analysis

-    - [ ] Is there a local minimum or several minima?
+    - [x] Is there a local minimum or several minima?

-    - [ ] What does a function that has a single minimum look like?

-    - [ ] Is it concave or convex?

-    - [ ] Is it linear?

-    - [ ] Is this a continuous function?

-  - [ ] Create heatmaps to see where the optimization of the different functions overlap to find a neutral point.

   - [x] Explore other graphs to understand the space.